EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/about/everse_people/DavidChamont/index.md

 {{< figure src="feature.jpg" alt="Avatar of David, (C) Private" class="float-right m-2 w-[30%]" >}}

 David Chamont is a Research Software Engineer based at IJCLab (Orsay, France).
-He is specialized in High Throughput Computing, practicing and teaching C++ and Python.
+He is specialized in High Throughput Computing for High Energy Physics.
+He practices and teaches C++ and Python.

 In the EVERSE context, David is mostly involved in WP5.
 He helps to collect and sort training resources, advocates for self-training issues, and investigates the use of generative IA.
 Within WP1, he contributes to the relations with the RSE communities, especially the French ones.